Zhadok/HP_WU_FortressSim/README.md

 - **Detailed simulation output**: Simulate a single run and see who cast what spell, drank what potion and did how much damage to which enemy
 - **Compare room levels**: Find out which room level is best for you based on your build
 - **Compare your next skill tree lesson**: Find out which lesson in your skill tree you should pick next.
 Filter by lessons with only scrolls, red books or green books
 - **Data storage**: All changes made on the websites are stored immediately and automatically on your device.
-You can also export and import your data!
+You can also export and import your data via files or URL.

 ## FAQ